Cabrera hits grand slam as Indians beat Orioles 8-0

 Mike Clevinger (9-7) pitched six innings and is 4-0 in five career starts against Baltimore.
 The right-hander allowed seven hits and struck out seven.

 Andrew Miller, Dan Otero and Adam Cimber finished off the shutout.
-Baltimore has been shut out 11 times this season.
+Baltimore has been blanked 11 times this season.

 Orioles starter Yefry Ramirez (1-5) allowed seven runs in three-plus innings.
 The rookie right-hander was removed after the first five hitters reached base in the fourth.